The Booksellers Association of the United Kingdom & Ireland Limited

 Each year, our expert panel of judges will choose which books from the past 12 months they would most want to recommend to others for their quality writing and readability.
 From a shortlist of 16 unputdownable books, a winner will be named in each of the following four categories: Children’s Fiction, Debut Fiction, Fiction and Non-Fiction.
 An overall winner, given the Nero Gold Prize for the “Book of the Year”, will also be named.

-Nero Book Awards category winners
+Nero Book Awards 2024 Category Winners

 • Children’s Fiction